osstech-jp/mailman/src/mailman/handlers/docs/dmarc-mitigations.rst

 DMARC Mitigations
 =================

-In order to mitigate the effects of DMARC on mailing list traffic, list administrators have the ability to apply transformations to messages delivered to list members.
-These transformations are applied only to individual messages sent to list members and not to messages in digests, archives or gated to usenet.
+In order to mitigate the effects of DMARC_ on mailing list traffic, list administrators have the ability to apply transformations to messages delivered to list members.
+These transformations are applied only to individual messages sent to list members and not to messages in digests, archives, or gated to USENET.

 The messages can be transformed by either munging the From: header and putting original From: in Cc: or Reply-To: or by wrapping the original message in an